-As mentioned earlier as a part of your preparation you should get your hotel(s) booked in advance.
-There’s no reason to find yourself having to drive through night trying to somewhere… anywhere to stay.
+As mentioned earlier, as a part of your preparation, you should get your hotel(s) booked in advance.
+There’s no reason to find yourself having to drive through the night trying to find somewhere… anywhere to stay.
 Your brain and your body will thank you for doing so.

 Time Your Drive Time